sabrehagen/desktop-environment/README.md

 - [x] A computer wholly defined in code.
 - [x] From zero to production in one command.
-- [x] Identical experience across cloud and desktop.
+- [x] Consistent experience across cloud and desktop.

 ## Keybindings